ObaraEmmanuel/Formation/docs/examples/CanvasEvents.rst

 To load our design file we will need to import formation loaders and load ``Canvas_example.json`` as shown below.
 We will use :py:class:`~formation.loader.AppBuilder` which will create a toplevel window for us.
-We also need to use the :py:class:`Threading` module, to control the animation that will be created
+We also need to use the :py:class:`Threading` module, to control the animation that will be created We also need the :py:class:'sleep' from the time-module.

 .. code-block:: python

     from formation import AppBuilder
+    from time import sleep
     import Threading

     app = AppBuilder(path="Canvas_example.json")